 The Beta Nu Chapter of ESG is the active health education honorary at Eastern Illinois University.
 We invite you to participate in some of our chapter activities such as teaching, research, and service projects; student/faculty collaborated projects, volunteers opportunities, professional conference attendance , professional involvement opportunities, job and intern information, etc.

-Although official initiation in Eta Sigma Gamma requires upper-class standing and a 2.75 GPA, all EIU Health Studies majors and minors are encourages to participate in Chapter activities as a candidate.
+Although official initiation in Eta Sigma Gamma requires upper-class standing and a 2.75 GPA, all EIU Health Promotion majors and minors are encourages to participate in Chapter activities as a candidate.

-Any Health Studies major or minor interested in getting professionally involved and who:
+Any Health Promotion major or minor interested in getting professionally involved and who:

-A declared major or minor in Health Studies
+A declared major or minor in Health Promotion